MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognition.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The prebuild text recognition model can be used to extract recognized words from documents and images into machine-readable character streams.
-It uses state-of-the-art optical character recognition (OCR) to detect embedded printed and handwritten text.
+Prebuilt text recognition models extract words from documents and images into machine-readable character streams.
+It uses state-of-the-art optical character recognition (OCR) to detect printed and handwritten text in images.

 This prebuilt processes images and document files to extract lines of printed or handwritten text.